flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 ## Notify us of the new zone

 In order to proceed, you'll need to notify us about the new zone so we can add it to the global configuration.
+Tell us the zone name and the gateway URL (e.g., `https://kachery-gateway-example.vercel.app`).

 ## Test the new zone

 Set the following environment variable for all the below commands

 ```
+# replace example with your zone name
 export KACHERY_ZONE=example
 ```